 Finally, King Alexander's entourage arrived at the teeming city centre.
 Many of the inquisitive townsfolk, shopkeepers and merchants gazed fearfully upon the dozen or so lavishly garbed horsemen as, with a jingle of stirrups and the clatter of hooves, they trotted triumphantly into their midst.

-The Gordian Knot & The Ancient Prophecy
+The Gordian Knot and the Ancient Prophecy

 Alexander's gaze swept over the bustling city square and came to rest on a sizable object exhibited near the magnificent temple of Zeus.
 Urging his noble steed Buesophaluous forward for a closer inspection, Alexander beheld a beautiful, ornate chariot.